wakerman17/TastyRecipies2/README.md

-# TastyRecipies2
+# TastyRecipies
-The website files for ID1354 seminar 2
+The website files for seminar 2 - 4 in the course ID1354.